Ewooral/Data-Science-and-Machine-Learning/ML Notes/_2Training and Loss.md

-Descending into ML: Training and Loss
+# Descending into ML: Training and Loss

-Estimated Time: 6 minutes

 Training a model simply means learning (determining) good values for all the weights and the bias from labeled examples.

     In supervised learning, a machine learning algorithm builds a model by examining many examples and attempting to find a model that minimizes loss; this process is called empirical risk minimization.

 Loss is the penalty for a bad prediction.
 That is, loss is a number indicating how bad the model's prediction was on a single example.
 If the model's prediction is perfect, the loss is zero; otherwise, the loss is greater.

     The goal of training a model is to find a set of weights and biases that have low loss, on average, across all examples.
 For example, Figure 3 shows a high loss model on the left and a low loss model on the right.
 Note the following about the figure:

     The arrows represent loss.
     The blue lines represent predictions.